 These methods will help attract people to your website and convert them into customers.
 But they aren’t the only options as there are several other things you can try.
 I have listed them and how effective they are below.

-Other ways to find work…
+Other ways to find social media management work…

 Freelance Job listing sites:

-There are so many freelance listing sites like Upwork and Freelancer where people list a ton of social media manager jobs daily.
+There are so many freelance listing sites like Upwork and Freelancer where people list a ton of freelance social media jobs daily.
 But the problem is that there is a massive amount of competition here.
 The employers take advantage of this and offer really low wages.

 It’s not uncommon to see a job listing that asks for a ‘Social Media Expert’.